 This system has worked with clients from Soho to San Diego, and helps dispel any worry a client may have in not having direct involvement in the work that they are paying for.
 Dropbox also keeps my computers in sync, which means if I am travelling to meetings or am away from the house I know I have access to all of my work files in the cloud on any device.

 03. Be disciplined(opens in new tab)

-Instead, make yourself the client: update your website or your reel, check in with existing clients or potential new ones, spend some time doing training, and if you spend that day on personal work, make sure it is in a format that can be used for self publicity.
+If you don't have any billable work due on that specific work day, try not to make that a reason to switch on daytime TV.
+Instead, make yourself the client: update your design portfolio (opens in new tab), website or your showreel (opens in new tab), check in with existing clients or potential new ones, spend some time doing training, and if you spend that day on personal projects (opens in new tab), make sure it is in a format that can be used for self-promotion.

 04. Work when it's best for you

-The caveat is to make sure you're not suddenly working a schedule that impacts on downtime.
+The caveat is to make sure you're not suddenly working a schedule that impacts on your downtime.
 Try to maintain the number of hours you would want to work if you were working in a studio.
 The key reason for this is to avoid burnout, but it also ensures you're not losing money if you're working to an agreed day rate with your client.

-As much as we all hate the commute at least the walk to the car or train is exercise.
-So try and get out of the house at least once a day, even if it is just to buy some lunch.
+Once you've managed to get yourself into a routine where you are successfully working from home, it can be easy to forget that there are some benefits to working in a studio.
+As much as we all hate the commute, at least the walk to the car or train is exercise.
+So try to get out of the house at least once a day – even if it is just to buy some lunch.

 The other thing that working in a studio offers is human contact.
 While Twitter and other forms of social media are brilliant for news and banter and can keep the hermit tendencies at bay, do try to make a couple of days every few weeks to meet with clients, have lunch with friends and generally get out of the house and see things other than the wall behind your computer screen.